 Cohen clearly intends particular value to be understood as providing all individuals with considerations relevant to decision making.
-It is also clear that Cohen intends that particular value may be traded off against basic value in at least some contexts.
-So, is particular value an intrinsic value that attaches to relevant things?
-This is not the place to rehearse either the discussion of the nature of intrinsic value or the debate on the relationship between values and reasons for action, but we do need to say something about each of these topics.16 Intrinsic values are normally taken to be values that are non-instrumental, objective and valued in virtue of an intrinsic property.
-It seems clear from Cohen's account that his idea of particular value is both non-instrumental and objective: non-instrumental insofar as it explicitly and importantly does not depend on any means-ends relationship to any further value or values; objective insofar as it is not derived from, or calibrated by reference to, the perceptions of any individual.
-But does particular value respond to an intrinsic property of the relevant object?
-Cohen denies that particular value attaches to 'existence' per se, 17 and the only other feature that is common to all of the things that attract particular value is the fact that they are valuable (in terms of basic value).
-It is difficult to see that 'being valuable' can be regarded as an intrinsic property of objects without circularity.
-The lack of any clear intrinsic property that grounds particular
+It is also clear that Cohen intends that PV may be traded off against BV in at least some contexts.
+So, is PV an intrinsic value that attaches to relevant things?
+This is not the place to rehearse either the discussion of the nature of intrinsic value or the debate on the relationship between values and reasons for action, but we do need to say something about each of these topics.
+Intrinsic values are normally taken to be values that are non-instrumental, objective and valued in virtue of an intrinsic property (or relations between such properties).
+It seems clear from Cohen's account that his idea of particular value is both non-instrumental and objective: noninstrumental insofar as it explicitly and importantly does not depend on any means-ends relationship to any further value or values; objective insofar as it is not derived from, or calibrated by reference to, the perceptions of any individual.
+But does PV respond to an intrinsic property of the relevant object or any relation among intrinsic properties?
+Cohen denies that particular value attaches to 'existence' per se, and the only other feature that is common to all of the things that attract particular value is the fact that they are valuable (in terms of BV).
+It is difficult to see that 'being valuable' in this sense can be regarded as an intrinsic property of objects without circularity.
+It might be suggested that it is the compound property 'existing and being valuable' provides the grounds for taking PV as an intrinsic value, but this is at least doubtful, since it is not clear that either element of the proposed compound is itself a property in the relevant sense.
+The lack of any clear intrinsic property that

-16 For a starting point in the discussion of intrinsic value see O'Neill 1992 For a starting point in the discussion of the relationship between reasons and values see Wallace 2010
+&lt;sup>17 For a starting point in the discussion of intrinsic value see O'Neill 1992 For a starting point in the discussion of the relationship between reasons and values see Wallace 2010

-17 In private correspondence (dated February 2009) Cohen writes: "Ever since Kant's disproof of the ontological argument for the existence of God philosophers have been reluctant to regard existence as a property, and I swim in the mainstream here.
+&lt;sup>18 In private correspondence (dated February 2009) Cohen writes: "Ever since Kant's disproof of the ontological argument for the existence of God philosophers have been reluctant to regard existence as a property, and I swim in the mainstream here.
 How valuable something is depends on what it is like, and it is exactly the same whether it exists or not.
 Existence doesn't add value (though I may culpably express myself in that direction sometimes): it gives a reason for cherishing what's valuable."

-value seems to threaten the interpretation of particular value as an example of an intrinsic value.
-Indeed, in places Cohen seems to deny that 'particular value' is a value at all, in any normal sense: "Value, one might provocatively say, is not the only thing that is valuable; so are particular valuable things."
+grounds PV seems to threaten the interpretation of PV as an example of an intrinsic value.
+Indeed, in places Cohen seems to deny that PV is a value at all, in any normal sense: "Value, one might provocatively say, is not the only thing that is valuable; so are particular valuable things."
 (Cohen 2011 p.212).
-While this remark is deliberately enigmatic, it - together with the quote cited in footnote 17 - suggests that Cohen may see 'particular value' as a reason for action rather than an example of a value.
+While this remark is deliberately enigmatic, it - together with the quote cited in footnote 17 - suggests that Cohen may see PV as a reason for action rather than an example of a value.